maria8719/week8-react-testing-lab/README.md

 The <a href="https://testing-library.com/docs/ecosystem-jest-dom/">jest-dom library</a>  is a utility tool from the DOM Testing Library that provides extra Jest assertions to use in tests.

 The jest-dom provides two significant enhancements for Jest assertions.
-First, jest-dom provides over 20 custom DOM matchers that create more descriptive test code.
+First, jest-dom provides over <a href="https://github.com/testing-library/jest-dom">20 custom DOM matchers</a> that create more descriptive test code.
 Second, jest-dom also provides better context-specific error messages.

 To run tests (in command-line):